Causal Graphs, Confounding, Colliders, and Selection Bias

 We will cover:

-- Three basic graphical patterns (chain, fork, collider) and how association flows.
+- Three basic graphical patterns — chain, fork, and collider

 - A more complex product analytics DAG and d-separation using a custom helper on